 One Last Look

 Since I saw a few colored pillows on Beth’s fall patio, I decided to pull in one of my favorite pumpkin pillows for this scene, too.
+You can also see it in my latest fall home tour!

 It helps to add a distinctly fall look to the tablescape.